 FFY2023 SCBGP Applications

-The application period for FFY2023 funding will be from January 19 to February 24, 2023.
-Concept proposals must be received by 5:00 P.M. on February 24.
+Concept proposals submitted between January 19, 2023 and February 24, 2023 are under review.
 Projects awarded from this application period will begin on or after January 1, 2024 and end no later than November 15, 2025.

-Program Status Open
+Program Status CLOSED

 How to Apply